 Motivational Interviewing (MI) approaches clients in a manner that allows them to come to terms with the reasons they are in treatment and what they need to address on their own to make progress in recovery.
 This guided process uses specific methods of questioning clients so they can come to terms with what has been stopping them from moving forward with the changes they desire to make.
-A Psych Central publication notes that when MI was used to encourage treatment among war veterans suffering from mental health disorders, 62 percent of the treated group sought help, compared to only 26 percent of those who were only exposed to check-in sessions with no formal therapy.

 - Express empathy—Rapport may be better developed with the patient in recovery by demonstrating empathy.
 Therapists repeat patients’ statements back to them through reflective listening in order to convey that they are present and understand how they feel in terms of ambivalence to treatment.

-- Develop discrepancy—Therapists subtly point out how clients’ current behaviors interfere with the positive changes they want to see happen in their lives.
+- Develop discrepancy—Therapists subtly point out how current patient behaviors may interfere with the positive changes they want to see happen in their lives.
 The perception of this discrepancy can motivate change

 - Roll with resistance—Therapists use compassion and empathy in the face of resistance, rather than confrontation or demands.

 Eye Movement Desensitization and Reprocessing